-17-5-11 HIGH DENSITY DETACHED/LOW DENSITY ATTACHED RESIDENTIAL DISTRICT.
+17-5-11.
+(3-RA) HIGH DENSITY DETACHED/LOW DENSITY ATTACHED RESIDENTIAL DISTRICT.
+(As amended by 0-89-51.)

 - (1) Intent of District.
 The intent of this residential district is to provide for a variety of housing types including both attached and detached units at an overall density of less than eight (8) units per acre.
 Detached housing would include such unit types as small lot detached homes, patio homes, and zero lot line homes.
-Attached housing would include duplexes, triplexes, fourplexes and attached wall townhouses.
-(As amended by Ordinance 0-89-51, effective date 8/28/89.) - (2) District Regulations.
-No building or land within the 3-RA district shall be used, and no building shall be hereafter constructed or altered, except for one or more of the following uses: - Single household detached dwelling. - (b) Single household detached dwelling with one (1) side zero lot line.
+Attached housing would include duplexes, triplexes, fourplexes, and attached wall townhouses. - (2) District Regulations.
+No building or land within the 3-RA District shall be used, and no building shall be hereafter constructed or altered, except for one or more of the following uses: - (a) Single household detached dwelling. - (b) Single household detached dwelling with one (1) side zero lot line. - (c) Duplex dwellings. - (d) Triplexes, fourplexes, and attached wall townhouse dwellings. - (e) Home occupations. - (3) Special Uses.
+The following use is permitted as a Special Use subject to approval of a Special Use Permit as provided in Article 6 of this Ordinance: - (a) Group homes. - (4) Maximum Height.
+No building within this district shall exceed thirty-five (35) feet in height.